actionhero/node-resque/README.md

 // await worker.end()
 ```

+## Node Resque Interfaces: Queue, Worker, and Scheduler

+There are 3 main classes in `node-resque`: Queue, Worker, and Scheduler

+- **Queue**: This is the interface your program uses to interact with resque's queues - to insert jobs, check on the performance of things, and generally administer your background jobs.
+- **Worker**: This interface is how jobs get processed.
+Workers are started and then they check for jobs enqueued into various queues and complete them.
+If there's an error, they write to the `error` queue.
+  - There's a special class called `multiWorker` in Node Resque which will run many workers at once for you (see below).
+- **Scheduler**: The scheduler can be thought of as the coordinator for Node Resque.
+It is primarily in charge of checking when jobs told to run later (with `queue.enqueueIn` or `queue.enqueueAt`) should be processed, but it performs some other jobs like checking for 'stuck' workers and general cluster cleanup.
+  - You can (and should) run many instances of the scheduler class at once, but only one will be elected to be the 'leader', and actually do work.

 ## Configuration Options:

 - `new queue` requires only the "queue" variable to be set.
 You can also pass the `jobs` hash to it.